What is vasculitis?

-Small vessel vasculitis is most common form of vasculitis affecting arterioles and venules.
+Small vessel vasculitis is the most common form of vasculitis affecting arterioles and venules.

 Small vessel vasculitis is also called immune complex small vessel vasculitis.
 The term hypersensitivity vasculitis is used for cutaneous small vessel vasculitis due to known drug or infection.

 There are special types of small vessel vasculitis that present with similar cutaneous signs and should be considered in the differential diagnosis.